 He runs the Microscopy of Semiconducting Materials conference series which is alternatingly held in Oxford and Cambridge, always in odd years.

-The 2024 Annual General Meeting of the Electron Microscopy Section of the Royal Microscopical Society will take place on Wednesday 2 October 2024 during the Microscopy: Advances, Innovation, Impact 2024 Meeting.
+The 2025 Annual General Meeting of the Electron Microscopy Section of the Royal Microscopical Society will take place at 4:45pm on Wednesday 2 July 2025 during mmc2025 incorporating EMAG 2025.

 All the Society’s AGMs are free to attend for both members and non-members.